Tag Archives: Bird Identification

 Which of these species have you seen?
 Leave a comment below and thanks for reading!

 Vultures are large birds of prey that normally have a head or neck that is often devoid of feathers.
-Due to their habits of feeding on carrion, they have gotten a bad reputation, however their ecological niche is valuable and they are quite interesting birds.
-There are three different vulture species that can be found in North America.
-The Turkey Vulture is migratory and can be found in more parts of North America during the spring, summer, and fall, and Black Vulture is a permanent resident of southern and eastern areas of North America.
-The California Condor is non-migratory and can only be found in select areas.
-There are not any wild vultures that are commonly found in Hawaii, but here are the three that can be found in North America.
+Due to their habits of feeding on carrion, they have gotten a bad reputation, however their ecological niche is valuable, and they are quite interesting birds.
+There are two different vulture species that can be found in New Jersey.
+Here is everything you need to know about those two species.

 Turkey Vulture